Zach Mettenberger: Memphis Express

 In August 2018, Mettenberger signed with the newly-formed Alliance of American Football's Memphis Express.
-On November 27, Mettenberger was drafted by the Express in the fourth round of the 2019 AAF QB Draft.
+On November 27, he was drafted by the Express in the fourth round of the 2019 AAF QB Draft.

 Mettenberger opened the 2019 AAF season as the third-string quarterback behind Christian Hackenberg and Brandon Silvers.
-For their third game of the year against the Orlando Apollos, he became the backup after Silvers suffered an injury and entered the game during the second half to replace a struggling Hackenberg; despite losing 21–17, Mettenberger threw for 120 yards and two touchdowns.
+For their third game of the year against the Orlando Apollos, he became the backup after Silvers suffered an injury and entered the game during the second half to replace a struggling Hackenberg.
+Despite losing 21–17, Mettenberger threw for 120 yards and two touchdowns.
 On February 25, Express head coach Mike Singletary named Mettenberger the starter.
-In his first start against the San Diego Fleet, he completed 18-of-25 passes for 174 yards and a passing touchdown, and made a rushing touchdown, as Memphis won 26–23, the first victory in team history.
+In his first start against the San Diego Fleet, Mettenberger completed 18-of-25 passes for 174 yards and a passing touchdown, and made a rushing touchdown, as Memphis won 26–23, the first victory in team history.

 Against the Salt Lake Stallions on March 16, Mettenberger was injured and replaced by Silvers.
 The Express announced the signing of quarterback Johnny Manziel soon after the game.
 Mettenberger was placed on injured reserve two days later.

 The league ceased operations in April 2019.